-The rain seems to be following him; whenever he thinks it is about to stop, a few yards on, it gets worse.
-He has been by the X INNKeeper that traveling for six hours, at least, and has been assured the journey would end before dark.
+The rain seems to be following him; whenever he thinks it is about to stop, a few yards on it gets worse.
+He has been traveling for six hours, at least, and has been assured by the innkeeper that the journey would end before dark.
 Now he is not so sure.
 He doesn't relish night coming on with that passenger.
-He is calmed by the valley he is now entering -- the one it should take an hour to get through before he reaches the house just this side of Vernonville.
+He is calmed by the valley opening before him--the one it should take an hour to get through before he reaches the house just this side of Vernonsille.
 Quite suddenly, the rain stops.
 It is the longest hour, filled with recollections of luxury and pain.
 When he gets to the house, he pulls into the yard and finds a shed with two stalls in back.
 Both stalls are empty.
 He takes his horse into one and wipes her down carefully.
 Then he throws a blanket over her and looks about for water and feed.
 He takes a long time over this.
 It is important to him, and he is not sure he is not being watched by someone in the house.
 In fact, he hopes he is; hopes the nigger is watching open-mouthed from a crack in the planks that serve as wall.

 But no one comes out to speak to him, so perhaps there is no one.
-After the horse is seen to (and he has noticed that one shoe unlashes it and hoists it to his shoulder.
-It makes a further mess wasteratard of his silk shirt as he carries it into the house.
-On the little porch, he makes no attempt to knock and the door is closed but not seriously latched.
+After the horse is seen to (and he has noticed that one shoe needs repair), he returns to the carriage for his trunk.
+He unlashes it and hoists it to his shoulder.
+It makes a further mess of his waistcoat and silk shirt as he carries it into the house.
+On the little porch, he makes no attempt to knock and the door is closed but not latched.
 He enters and looks about for a suitable place for his trunk.
 He sets it down on the dirt floor and examines the house.
-It has three roms: modest, lived in, male, but otherwise there is no indication of the personality of its owner.
+It has two rooms: a cot in each, table, chair fireplace, cookstove in one.
+Modest, lived in, male, but otherwise no indication of the personality of its owner.
 The cookstove is cold, but the fireplace has a heap of ash that is warm, though there are no embers.
 The occupant has been gone perhaps a day, maybe two.